 In the last 30 years, people have started planting truffle forests again – in France, Australia, the US, Chile, and New Zealand – so the price of truffle should go down over time as more truffle forests start producing tubers.
 Hopefully, someday we’ll be back to the Truffles For Everyone prices of the early 1900s.

 Being a variety of mushroom, truffles grow and mature underground close to the roots of some types of trees.
 Commonly used in Australia are oaks and hazelnuts which are native to Europe where the truffle originated.
 The fungi create a symbiotic relationship with the tree roots, called mycorrhiza, and the truffle develops from this.

 Truffle harvest in Australia begins around June and is commonly done using working dogs trained for the job.
 Similar to “bomb squad” or “drug dogs” their sensitive noses can pick up the smell with ease.

-Truffles grow in free draining poor quality soils.
+Truffles grow in free-draining poor quality soils.
 Soil also needs to have a high pH, somewhere between 7 – 8.
 It is common for farmers to Lime the area to raise the PH prior to planting.

-A minimum rainfall of at least 700 mm per year is required with a good rain in the summer months to set the truffles.
-Alternatively, if the soil and climate is otherwise suitable irrigation can be used.
+A minimum rainfall of at least 700 mm per year is required with good rain in the summer months to set the truffles.
+Alternatively, if the soil and climate are otherwise suitable irrigation can be used.
 It’s often handy to have irrigation as a drought control and for extra watering.
 Not having access to irrigation could affect the harvest quantities.

 Although the truffle will keep fresh in a cool environment for a couple of days, freezing is recommended if you wish to keep longer than 2-3 days.
 Truffle is said to aid digestion when consumed in moderation and it is believed to be an aphrodisiac!